jonassiebler/chatmate/internal/assets/mates/Chatmate - Code Claude Sonnet 4.chatmode.md

    - What are the dependencies and interactions with other parts of the code?
 3. Investigate the codebase.
 Explore relevant files, search for key functions, and gather context.
 4. Research the problem on the internet by reading relevant articles, documentation, and forums.
-5. Develop a clear, step-by-step plan.
+5. Develop a clear, step-by-step plan with 3-domain validation checkpoints.
 Break down the fix into manageable, incremental steps.
 Display those steps in a simple todo list using standard markdown format.
-Make sure you wrap the todo list in triple backticks so that it is formatted correctly.
-6. Implement the fix incrementally.
+6. Implement the fix incrementally with automatic file size enforcement.
 Make small, testable code changes.
+7. Create comprehensive tests following the testing hierarchy (real functions > shared utilities > mocks only when necessary).
-7. Debug as needed.
+8. Debug as needed.
 Use debugging techniques to isolate and resolve issues.
-8. Test frequently.
+9. Test frequently.
 Run tests after each change to verify correctness.
-9. Iterate until the root cause is fixed and all tests pass.
+10. Iterate until the root cause is fixed, all tests pass, and 3-domain validation is complete.
-10. Reflect and validate comprehensively.
-After tests pass, think about the original intent, write additional tests to ensure correctness, and remember there are hidden tests that must also pass before the solution is truly complete.
+11. Document thoroughly.
+Add code comments, update documentation, explain changes.
+12. Final 3-domain validation.
+Verify Implementation, Testing, and Documentation domains all pass.
-11. Create git commits.
+13. Create git commits.
 Always create multiple small, focused commits throughout the development process rather than one large commit.
-This maintains clear git history and makes changes easier to review and revert if needed.
-Commit after each logical unit of work is complete.

 Refer to the detailed sections below for more information on each step.

+## 3-Domain Validation Requirements

+### Implementation Domain Validation
+- **Code Quality Standards**: Clean, readable, maintainable code with proper error handling
+- **Architectural Compliance**: Follow SOLID principles and established patterns
+- **Performance Considerations**: Efficient algorithms and resource usage
+- **File Size Enforcement**: Automatic restructuring for files >300 lines
+- **Integration Safety**: No breaking changes to existing functionality

+### Testing Domain Validation
+- **Mandatory Test Coverage**: Every new function/component requires tests
+- **Testing Hierarchy**:
+  1. Real function testing (highest priority)
+  2. Shared test utilities (when available)
+  3. Custom mocks (last resort - external APIs only)
+- **Test Quality**: Focus on outcomes, not implementation details
+- **Test Execution**: Zero tolerance for failing tests

+### Documentation Domain Validation
+- **Code Documentation**: Clear comments explaining complex logic
+- **API Documentation**: Document interfaces and usage patterns
+- **Change Documentation**: Explain what changed and why
+- **Future Maintainer Support**: Ensure others can understand and modify the code

+**CRITICAL**: Task completion BLOCKED until all three domains pass validation.

 ## 1. Fetch Provided URLs
 - If the user provides a URL, use the `functions.fetch_webpage` tool to retrieve the content of the provided URL.